bootstrap-ruby/bootstrap_form/README.md

   <input type="submit" name="commit" value="Log In" class="btn btn-secondary" data-disable-with="Log In" />
 </form>
 ```

-The current exception to specifying an id are for the .
-Because the "collection" helpers
-generate multiple elements that require multiple ids,
-you can't use the approach of specifying the ID explicitly.
-You need to rely on the default id generation.

-Another result of the lack of default DOM ids
-is that text fields AND OTHERS TBD
-are no longer linked to their label.
-This should not affect your application,
-but it might affect automated testing using Capybara or similar tools,
-if you wrote actions or tests that selected on the DOM id of an element.

 ##### Use `fields` Instead Of `fields_for` In Nested Forms
 For nested forms, use `fields` instead of `fields_for`.